 Roof replacement is one of the best investments to make in a home.
-It’s ranked as one of the top home improvements that increases the resale value of your home.
+It’s ranked as one of the top home improvements that increase the resale value of your home.
 Roofs face weather extremes head on and suffer wear and tear over time, leading to many issues including water leakage into the house or unable to sustain heat during the winter.
 The recommended time to replace a roof is 15-20 years and the average cost of replacing a roof is around $19,000-$35,000.
-Thus, replacing your roof can be a expensive and time consuming task, so we have listed our top helpful and budget-friendly tips to help you get you started!
+Thus, replacing your roof can be an expensive and time-consuming task, so we have listed our top helpful and budget-friendly tips to help you get you started!

 (image courtesy of thomasmoorehomes.com)

 1. Take a complete look at your roof and observe the wear and tear and damages it has withstood.
 Use a tape measure to measure each roof plane dimensions to get the total square footage of your roof.
 This information is useful to help you decide which type of material you would like to use for the roof replacement as well as to help you calculate the estimated costs.

 (image courtesy of smartreno.com)

 2. It is recommended to hire a roofing professional if you need a full roof replacement.
 Professionals will have a better understanding, experience, and recommendations for your roof replacement.
 Select a roofing professional either through a referral or using sites such as Yelp, Angieslist, Thumbtack, and Porch.
 Using these sites will help you compare and contrast costs to help you fit your budget needs.
 Remember to call and get quotes from at least 3-5 places to get a thorough understanding of the costs and budget.
 Before providing a quote, make sure that the professional walks around the entire perimeter to give an accurate quote and provides a full estimate of all of the costs and timeline associated with the entire project.
 Always look for quality work and professionals that are licensed, insured and provide a warranty.